Read the latest issue of Notices Read the latest issue of Bulletin Shop in the AMS Bookstore My Account | Cart

 Introduction to the Current Events Bulletin

 The Current Events Bulletin Session at the Joint Mathematics Meetings, begun in 2003, is an event where the speakers do not report on their own work, but survey some of the most interesting current developments in mathematics, pure and applied.
 The wonderful tradition of the Bourbaki Seminar is an inspiration, but we aim for more accessible treatments and a wider range of subjects.
-I've been the organizer of these sessions since they started, but a broadly constituted advisory committee helps select the topics and speakers.
+I've been the organizer of these sessions since they started, but a varying, broadly-constituted advisory committee helps select the topics and speakers.
 Excellence in exposition is a prime consideration.

 A written exposition greatly increases the number of people who can enjoy the product of the sessions, so speakers are asked to do the hard work of producing such articles.
 These are made into a booklet distributed at the meeting.
 Speakers are then invited to submit papers based on them to the Bulletin of the AMS, and this has led to many fine publications.

-I hope you'll enjoy the papers produced from these sessions, but there's nothing like being at the talks -- don't miss them!
+I hope you'll enjoy the papers produced from these sessions, but there's nothing like being at the talks – don't miss them!

 David Eisenbud, Organizer